What Functions Can Graph Neural Networks Generate?: Proof of Corollary

 \section{Proof of Corollary~\ref{corr: cont}}

-\begin{proof} Consider the sufficiency part of the proof of Theorem~\ref{theo: final}.
+\begin{proof} Consider the proof of Theorem~\ref{theo: distinct}.
 Due to the choice of $\phi_1$, $\phi_2$, and $\phi_3$ in \eqref{p1}, \eqref{p2}, and \eqref{p3}, the continuity of $\phi_1$, $\phi_2$, and $\phi_3$ follows from continuity of $\psi_1$, $\psi_2$, and $\rho$.
 The MEFs introduced in Proposition~\ref{prop: cef} are continuous and thus $\psi_1$ and $\psi_2$ can be chosen from the continuous class of functions.
 Moreover, when $\psi_1$ and $\psi_2$ are continuous, $\beta_i$ is continuous.
-This means the function $\rho$ in \eqref{aaa5} must be continuous over the range of $\beta_i$.
-Therefore, there are continuous $\phi_1$, $\phi_2$, and $\phi_3$ that can generate $F$. \end{proof}
+Having the continuity of $f_i$ and $\beta_i$ implies that the function $\rho$ in \eqref{aaa5} also must be continuous over the range of $\beta_i$.
+Therefore, there exist continuous functions $\phi_1$, $\phi_2$, and $\phi_3$ to generate $F$. \end{proof}